Stressed Out By Politics? Here's How To Keep Caring Without Losing Your Cool

 She recommends that people make sure to get enough sleep and eat well to help their bodies be more resilient to the effects of stress.

-It's important to educe your exposure to stressful inputs and make time for things that help you unwind, she says.
+It's important to reduce your exposure to stressful inputs and make time for things that help you unwind, she says.

 She suggests taking breaks from the news, or "choosing to only watch the news, read news, engage in discussions about news up until a certain point in the evening."

-Make sure you reserve enough time for things that destress you, she says, "whether it's taking a walk in the woods, or spending time with friends playing a card game, or just enjoying one another's company."
+Make sure you reserve enough time for things that de-stress you, she says, "whether it's taking a walk in the woods, or spending time with friends playing a card game, or just enjoying one another's company."

 These moments of stress-free, enjoyable activities are key to buffering against any kind of stress, she adds.